 Spreadsheet + meetings + presentation is still how most teams connect the dots between strategy and execution.

 In the preceding 3 years, I’ve been on several tool hunts, tried and used dozens of roadmap and project portfolio tools, including Aha!, Portfolio for Jira, Roadmunk, Product Plan, Airtable, Trello (on steroids), Smartsheet, Asana, Monday (back then it was called Dapulse) and even “old school” tools like Planview and Clarity (CA PPM).
 I also did many interviews with many Product, PMO, and engineering leaders.
-There was no modern tool to connect strategy and execution and enable cross functionally collaboration.
+There was no modern tool to connect strategy and execution and enable cross-functional collaboration.

 When 2 engineering leaders from 2 different companies reached out for suggestions on a “better spreadsheet” to manage their roadmaps and resources… I realized they didn’t need a better spreadsheet, they needed an intelligent system to connect strategy and execution and support iterative planning to respond to changes quickly.